Workers’ Compensation Insurance

 Though you can't change your industry or the type of work your employees do, there are steps you can take to keep your workers' comp premium low.

 Keep in mind that having coverage often saves you money in the long run.
-Beyond the obvious benefit of shielding you from medical bills, proof of insurance can help you land contracts with potential clients.
+Beyond the obvious benefit of shielding you from medical care bills, proof of insurance can help you land contracts with potential clients.
 That's why some business owners who might be exempt still choose to carry coverage, such as independent contractors and sole proprietors.

 Here are a few strategies to help you reduce your workers' comp costs.